 - Melt 4 tablespoons of butter (either in the microwave or on the stove top.
 Using a teaspoon, and drizzle some melted butter over each stuffed clam.

 - Slowly pour in some water, about 1/4-inch on the bottom of the baking dish.
 This will keep the clams moist while baking.
+Optional: Instead of water, you can use white wine, or chicken broth on the bottom of the pan.

 - Next, change the oven to "Broil" and broil the clams for 2 to 3 minutes to brown the tops.

 - Remove and transfer to a serving platter.
 Serve with lemon wedges on the side.
+Best served with a fresh squeeze lemon juice over them.

 - Yields: 36 to 40 baked clams stuffed oreganata